Cyclic operads, Koszul complexes, and hairy graph complexes: The categories , , and

 Given $f \in \fiord (X,Y)$ represented by the bijection $f' : X \amalg \m \stackrel{\cong}{\rightarrow} Y$ and $g \in \fiord (Y, Z)$ represented by $g' : Y \amalg \n \stackrel{\cong}{\rightarrow} Z$, the composite $g\circ f$ is represented by the composite

 \end{defn}

-\begin{rem} In defining the composition, we have made a choice in how to define the total order on the complement: alternatively, we could have used the total order associated to the bijection $(\mathbf{m+n}) \cong \n \amalg \m$.
-Using Proposition \ref{prop:ord_monoidal} one can check that this gives an isomorphic category. \end{rem}

-\begin{rem} The following graphical presentation of morphisms can be useful.
+\begin{rem} The following graphical presentation of morphisms can be useful and prepares the way for the case of the upward Brauer categories.
 For example, consider $\fiord (\mathbf{4}, \mathbf{8})$, using the canonical orders on $\mathbf{4}$, $\mathbf{8}$ (viewed as the ordering from left to right on the top and bottom edges in the diagram).
 The following diagram represents a morphism:

 Here, the injection is represented by the black lines (for example $1\mapsto 4$ and $4 \mapsto 7$); the complement of the image is represented by the white nodes and the total order is indicated by the numbering of these.